For dates & times, Click Here

 Nonprofits engage in marketing that adheres to high ethical and professional standards to communicate the organization's mission, vision, values, and progress toward social change to all stakeholders.

-No matter how big or small your organization, there is a common thread: you live or die by the effectiveness of your communications team.
+No matter how big or small your organization, there is a common thread: you live or die by the effectiveness of your communications.
 To succeed, you need to shore up your marketing and communications strategy.
 This credential covers these topics:

-2. Talking points: Provide 2 to 3 talking points that define a specific problem that one of your "buyer" personas has and that your organization solves.
-Include the specific actions/activities your organization completes to solve that problem.
+1. Talking points—Provide 2 to 3 talking points that speak to one of your "marketing" personas.
 Ensure that the mission, vision, and values of the organization are interwoven into your talking points.

-4. Editorial Calendar: Provide a copy of your editorial calendar that contains, at a minimum, the channel, messaging, timing, and author.
+3. Editorial Calendar— Provide a copy of your editorial calendar that contains at least the channel, messaging, timing, and author.
 This can be a 30, 60, 90 day or 1-year calendar.

-5. Marketing Personas: Provide a sample that conveys the results of your efforts to address an issue that one of your personas has.
+4. Marketing Personas—Provide a sample that conveys the results of your efforts to address one of your personas has.
 Examples of this may include: an annual report, a quarterly report, a press release, a newsletter, a blog, a social media campaign, a funding report, a performance dashboard or similar proof.

-Metrics—Provide metrics from one channel and demonstrate how you altered your course of action as a result of that data.
-This could be a shift in posting times on social media, introducing or stopping a topic, increasing specific style (poll, video, quotes, etc.), etc.
+6. Metrics—Provide metrics from one channel and demonstrate how you altered your course of action as a result of that data.
+This could be a shift in posting times on social media, introducing or stopping a topic, segmenting an email list, etc.

 NOTE: The documentation supporting the requirements requesting explanation need not be lengthy.
 Clear, concise statements on how the organization meets the requirement listed are sufficient.
 In most cases, three or four lines of description should suffice.